nayzo/NayzoApiDocBundle/Resources/doc/index.md

 -----

 The main problem with documentation is to keep it up to date.
-That's why the **NelmioApiDocBundle** uses introspection a lot.
+That's why the **NayzoApiDocBundle** uses introspection a lot.
 Thanks to an annotation, it's really easy to document an API method.

 ### The ApiDoc() Annotation